eugenioLopezRamos/buscador-chilecompra-frontend/README.md

     - git clone
     - npm install
     - npm run test -> all should pass!
-    - npm run start -> will start a dev server on localhost:3000
+    - npm run start -> will start a dev server on localhost:3000 (but will require a backend to work)

 Directory structure: